opensearch-project/documentation-website/_security/authentication-backends/obo-token.md

 # On-behalf-of tokens

-On-behalf-of tokens enable services to run on OpenSearch by allowing users to authorize access on behalf of the service.
+On-behalf-of tokens enable services to run on OpenSearch by allowing a user's security privileges to authorize access on behalf of the service.
+These tokens can be used for any generic service that you want to run on OpenSearch.
+However, their initial and current application with OpenSearch involves the support of Security extension functionality.